-Net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the year.
-All outstanding options and warrants are considered potential common stock.
+Net loss per share is computed by dividing net loss by the weighted average number of shares of Common Stock outstanding during the year.
+All outstanding and warrants are considered potential Common Stock.
 The dilutive effect, if any, of stock options and warrants are calculated using the treasury stock method.
-All outstanding convertible preferred stock is considered common stock at the beginning of the period or at the time of issuance, if later, pursuant to the if-converted method.
-Since the effect of common stock equivalents is anti-dilutive with respect to losses, options, warrants, and convertible preferred stock have been excluded from the Company's computation of diluted net loss per common share for the three months ended March 31, 2023 and 2022.
+All outstanding convertible preferred stock is considered Common Stock at the beginning of the period or at the time of issuance, if later, pursuant to the if-converted method.
+Since the effect of Common Stock equivalents is anti-dilutive with respect to losses, options, warrants, and convertible preferred stock have been excluded from the Company's computation of diluted net loss per common share for the three and six months ended June 30, 2023 and 2022.

-The following table summarizes the securities that were excluded from the diluted per share calculation because the effect of including these potential shares was antidilutive due to the Company's net loss position even though the exercise or conversion price could be less than the average market price of the common shares:
+The following tables summarize the securities that were excluded from the diluted per share calculation because the effect of including these potential shares was antidilutive due to the Company's net loss position even though the exercise or conversion price could be less than the average market price of the common shares: